cdklabs/decdk/README.md

 }
 ```

+If no parameters are required, `Properties` can be omitted completely.

 > **Work in progress**: it is possible to support public constructors with two or more required parameters, but it
 > requires careful design of the syntax.
 Still under investigation.